mrpappas/lab-rat/✅ Welcome.md

 >[!hint] What is this?
->🐀 Lab Rat is an [open source central repository](https://github.com/mrpappas/lab-rat) for all things [Rocket Lab](https://www.rocketlabusa.com/), built with [Obsidian](https://obsidian.md/).
+>This is an [open source central repository](https://github.com/mrpappas/lab-rat) for all things [Rocket Lab](https://www.rocketlabusa.com/), built with [Obsidian](https://obsidian.md/).
 Designed for retail investors, it aims to collect and organize all relevant Rocket Lab information.
+It contains all SEC filings, news releases, insiders, partners, launch data, space systems & components, interviews, and more.
 ## New To Rocket Lab?

 **Start Here**: [[Payload Space's Rocket Lab Report]]